Walkthrough On How To Use GNOME Boxes

 Installing an Operating System

 Click the New button and choose “Select a file”.
-Select the downloaded Lubuntu image file on the Downloads library and then click the Create button.
+Select the downloaded Lubuntu image file on the Downloads library and click the Create button.

 Sometimes, certain Linux distros hang in the reboot process after installation.
-The trick is to force shut down the VM from the options button found on the top right side of the title bar and then power it on again.
+The trick is to force shut down the VM from the options button on the top right side of the title bar and then power it on again.

 Set up Guest tools